oscar-lima/autom_param_optimization/README.md

        catkin build
        source ~/.bashrc

-NOTE: Please notice for new pkgs to be recognized by ROS you need to 1) build it 2) source the .bashrc !
+**NOTE**: Please notice for new pkgs to be recognized by ROS you need to 1) build it 2) source the .bashrc !

 7. Run the server: